DanielTMolloy919/quiet-mode/README.md

 # Quiet Mode

-A browser extension that helps you focus by hiding distracting feeds and suggestions on social media sites like YouTube, Reddit, and Instagram.
+A browser extension that helps you focus by hiding distracting elements on YouTube.
+Hide feeds, recommendations, shorts, comments, and much more with granular control.

 ## Features

-- 🎯 **Granular Control**: Toggle individual features on/off for each site
+- 🎯 **Granular Control**: 26+ individual options to customize your YouTube experience
 - 🌙 **Dark Mode**: Beautiful UI with light/dark theme support
-- 🔄 **Auto-Updates**: Remote configuration updates without extension updates
+- ⚡ **Fast & Lightweight**: Instant hiding with static CSS rules
-- ⚡ **Fast & Lightweight**: Instant blocking with no flickering
+- 🎬 **Advanced Controls**: Disable autoplay, hide annotations, and manage video cards
 - 🦊 **Cross-Browser**: Works on Chrome, Firefox, and other browsers

 ## Installation